symfony/symfony-docs/cookbook/bundles/override.rst

 .. caution::

     The last translation file always wins.
-That mean that you need to make sure that the bundle containing *your* translations is loaded after any bundle whose translations you're overriding.
+That means that you need to make sure that the bundle containing *your* translations is loaded after any bundle whose translations you're overriding.
 This is done in ``AppKernel``.